-If you wish to participate in the next session, please send an email to eJuku Committee.
+If you would like to participate in the next session, please email the eJuku Committee.

 Testimonials: